krzysieknaw/Algorithms_and_Data_Structures/README.md

 2. pick random number and check if is in the list
 3. repeat for dictionary (numbers as keys)

 Results:
 <img width="400" alt="" src="algoritms_speed/output/comparing 'in' operator in dict and list.png">

+#### List speed
+Speed comparison of:
+- concat
+- append
+- comprehension
+- list range
+- pop:
+  -  pop first
+  -  pop last

+Results:
+Nothing unexpected except one thing.
+I expected pop(0) to be O(n) and pop(1) -> O(1), while it looks like both are O(1).
+To check.

 ### <a href='https://github.com/krzysieknaw/Algorithms_and_Data_Structures/tree/main/data_structures'> Basic data structures </a>